zeshan67/R4R/journal/journal_12sept2023.md

 ## Additional thought
 I could not save the edited file from my machine.
-Navigating through files needs some more context from my end.
+Navigating through files needs some more context from my side.